Luca97Cuomo/sna-project/README.md

 ```

+The requirements' installation makes our library code globally available to the main scripts that you
+should use to run all the experiments.
+So it is essential for a correct execution.

 ## Execution

 Different main files have been provided in order to test
 the exercises functionalities.
 It is assumed that all the commands indicated
 in this file are executed within the active virtual environment and
-preferably with the 3.9.5 version of Python.
+preferably with the 3.9.5 version of Python and that the requirements are correctly installed.

 ### Mid term exercise 1 - Clustering algorithms